Turkish President condemns Israeli raid on Al-Aqsa Mosque - ExBulletin

 Turkish President condemns Israeli raid on Al-Aqsa Mosque

-“The attacks on Al-Aqsa Mosque are our red line,” semi-official Anadolu Agency quoted Erdogan as saying on Wednesday during an iftar gathering of retired citizens in Ankara.
+“The attacks on the Al-Aqsa Mosque are our red line,” the semi-official Anadolu Agency said Wednesday, quoting Erdogan, during an iftar gathering of pensioners in Ankara.

 Turkey’s president said he condemned “despicable acts” against Muslim worshipers and demanded an end to the “attacks” as soon as possible, Xinhua news agency reported.